Indirect questions with ob

 Indirekte Fragen mit ob berichten Ja/Nein-Fragen wie: „Ich weiß nicht, ob...", „Er fragt, ob...".

-Use ob when you report a yes/no question instead of asking it directly.
+Use ob when you turn a direct yes/no question into an embedded (indirect) question.

-• Indirect question: Ich weiß nicht, ob der Wald steil ist.
+• Indirect question: Ich weiß nicht, ob der Weg weit ist.

-The key rule: verb goes to the end (Nebensatz word order)
+The key word order change: the verb goes to the end

-After ob, you have a subordinate clause.
-In German, that means:
+After ob, you are in a subordinate clause.
+That changes word order:

 Gehen wir zum See?
 Er fragt, ob wir zum See gehen.